Free Tips for Managing Boxer Dog Aggressive Behavior

 Tips to Stop Reactive Behavior Towards Other Dogs

-Once a dog is reacting (barking, lunging, etc), you aren’t going to be able to reach or help them.
-That’s why it is important to find the right distance.
+Finding a distance your dog is comfortable with is the most important factor for this secret to stop dog aggression.
 You want to be close enough to get the dog’s attention, but far enough away so it does not react.

 I’m hopeful that Nari’s aggressive dog behavior will diminish and eventually stop altogether.
 If the dog is still acting aggressive in a month, we may need to schedule a follow-up session.
 This will help us build on the progress and introduce other techniques to reduce aggressive behavior.